Sphereon-Opensource/PEX/README.md

 const credentials = await secureStore.getCredentials();

 // Find matching credentials
-const srMatches = pejs.selectFrom(presentationDefinition, credentials);
+const srMatches = pejs.selectFrom(presentationDefinition, credentials, holderDid);

 // An example that selects the first 'count' credentials from
 // the matches. in a real scenario, the user has to select what